Should You Pay Off Your Student Loans or Save for a Down Payment?

 - The old rule of thumb that you need to put 20% down in order to buy a house isn’t always the case.
 See if you qualify for a mortgage that requires less down but still offers a good interest rate.
 Stay away from adjustable-rate mortgages (ARM) though, since the interest rate adjusts after a certain period of time.
 This means your mortgage payment can increase dramatically.

 - Most importantly, don’t get discouraged.
-After all, if you have student loan debt, you’re joined by nearly 44 million of your college-graduate peers.
+After all, if you have student loan debt, you’re joined by 44 million of your college-graduate peers.
 And with a few actionable steps, a lot of hard work, and a manageable budget, you can pay off your student loans and reach your other financial goals, as well.